Age Specific Information (AYSO): 3, 5, 6, 8, 10, 12, 14, 16-19

 Below are some common development and age specific milestones you may notice in your child and team members.

 Preschoolers (ages 3-5):

 Encourage participation in multiple sports and physical activities.
 Practices/games/classes should be interactive and mostly about fun.
-Basic skills can be introduced and taught, not not forced.
-The keys here are to encourage participation, which for some will mean interacting and others observing.
+Basic skills can be introduced and taught, but not forced.
+The keys here are to encourage participation, which for some will mean interacting and for others, observing.
 Each child advances at their own pace, so the key is to create a fun environment they want to return to.

-Around these ages, children start to exercise some independence and are also more interested in interaction with others rather.
-Cooperation and sharing get better the day, especially with modeling and encouragement.
-It’s also important to help children talk out their feelings when their stress rises, so model positive ways to work through these times.
+Around these ages, children start to exercise some independence and are also more interested in interaction with others.
+Cooperation and sharing get better everyday, especially with modeling and encouragement.
+It’s also important to help children talk out their feelings when their stress rises, so model positive ways to work through these emotions.

-Physical growth and motor development slow slightly at these ages.
-Coordination and motor skills are still developing.
-They may be able to skip and hop, to catch and throw a ball, to kick/dribble a soccer ball, and their balance is increasing.
 Youth at this age seem to be in constant motion.
+While physical growth and motor development slow slightly at these ages, coordination and motor skills are still developing. they may be able to skip and hop, to catch and throw a ball, to kick/dribble a soccer ball, and their balance is increasing.

 Noticeable growth can be seen intellectually, socially, and emotionally.
 Around the age of 4, kids are starting to piece together their understanding and awareness of their day (organized as morning, afternoon, and night) and the world around them.
 They ask a lot of questions; continue to encourage that.
 You may also notice specific interests (dinosaurs, trains, animals, etc).
 Create an interactive learning environment for them in both life and sports.
 Encourage exploration, conversation, questions, interactions, and expression of their feelings.